 Since its establishment Capital Sisters has been using an "Adopt a Village Bank" model created by its Founding CEO, Patricia Foley Hinnen, to raise grant funds for tens of thousands of micro loans in collaboration with non-profit microfinance organizations in the United States and around the world.
-Using this model, Ms. Hinnen and Capital Sisters have raised money for micro lending institutions in 25 countries.
+Using the Village Bank model to test, pilot, and validate various aspects of her "person-to-person" lending idea, Ms. Hinnen and Capital Sisters have raised money for micro lending institutions in 25 countries.

-Capital Sisters also educates socially conscious groups and individuals about the role that microfinance can play in lifting women out of poverty, and advocates for more enabling policy environments so that the microfinance industry can grow and thrive.
-Capital Sisters has created a global network of organizations and relationships whose missions are aligned with its own.
+Capital Sisters also educates and promotes the role that microfinance can play in lifting women out of poverty, and advocates for more enabling policy environments so that the microfinance industry can grow and thrive.
+Capital Sisters has created a global network of organizations and relationships with similar and/or complementary missions.

 Capital Sisters launched its Investment Program in 2011, with the issuance of its first Investment Notes, in order to make loans to MFIs.
 Capital Sisters uses the proceeds from the sale of the Investment Notes to make interest free loans to MFI non-profit and social enterprise organizations that lend to impoverished women borrowers at commercial interest rates.
-The MFIs retain the interest earned from the women's loans to help support their loan management programs and they return the principal to Capital Sisters.
+The MFIs retain the interest earned from the women's loans to help support their loan management programs along with training and business development services for their borrowers, and they return the principal to Capital Sisters.
 Investment Notes are repaid with the proceeds of the MFI loan repayments.

-As of the date of this prospectus, Capital Sisters has \$696,000 of Investment Notes outstanding.
-Using an additional \$50,000 donated for the specific purpose of making loans to MFIs and \$4,000 of its own funds, Capital Sisters has four loans totaling \$750,000 outstanding to three MFIs as of the date of this prospectus.
+As of the date of this prospectus, Capital Sisters has \$732,000 of Investment Notes outstanding.
+Using an additional \$67,000 donated for the specific purpose of making loans to MFIs and \$1,000 of its own funds, Capital Sisters has four loans totaling \$800,000 outstanding to three MFIs as of the date of this prospectus.
 One MFI operates in Guatemala, one in the Philippines and one in Afghanistan.
-Considering the various maturities of the Investment Notes, which extend to 2025, Capital Sisters has raised \$4,353,000 for 43,530 micro loans.
+Considering the various maturities of the Investment Notes, which extend to 2026, Capital Sisters has raised \$5,111,000 for 51,110 micro loans.

-Capital Friends is a Supporting Organization of Capital Sisters, meaning that it has 501(c)(3) tax exempt status and its sole purpose is to support Capital Sisters, primarily through fundraising.
+Capital Friends is a Supporting Organization of Capital Sisters, meaning that it has 501(c)(3) tax exempt status and its sole purpose is to support Capital Sisters, primarily through fundraising and supervision of the Capital Reserve Account.
 Capital Friends is providing credit enhancement for the Investment Notes in the form of a Capital Reserve Account.
-The relationship between Capital Sisters and Capital Friends, and the Capital Reserve Account Funding Agreement between the two entities, is discussed in the section entitled "Capital Friends International."
+The relationship between Capital Sisters and Capital Friends, and the Capital Reserve Account Funding Agreement between the two entities, is discussed in "Capital Friends International."